 If you don’t have a hurricane emergency kit you could find yourself is a very bad situation.
 This is not meant to be a complete list, but a starting point.

-If you have a generator–make sure you gasoline.
+- If you have a generator–make sure you also have gasoline.

 Get Your Homeowners Insurance Coverage Ready for Hurricane Season